-See The Library: Make-up Tests on page 20.
+See The Library: Make-up Tests.

 Homework and Test Policies

 Assignments: Teachers will help students make up work missed during an illness, but it is the student's responsibility to arrange for such help.
 Make-up work will typically not be given for unexcused absences.